Azure/azure-powershell/src/Ssh/Ssh/help/Enter-AzVM.md

 ```powershell
 PS C:\> Enter-AzVM -ResourceGroupName myRg -Name myMachine -PrivateKeyFile ./id_rsa -PublicKeyFile ./id_rsa.pub
 ```
-If you don't provide the key files, the cmdlet will generate the key pair.
+If custom key files are not provided, the cmdlet will generate the key pair.

 ## PARAMETERS